CertifaiAI/car-plate-recognition/Carplate-yolov5/README.md

 ```

 ### Run with GPU
-In order to run using GPU, please modify device on Carplate-yolov5/config.py
+In order to run using GPU, modify device on Carplate-yolov5/config.py
 ```
 self.DEVICE = 'cpu'
 ```